reds-lab/Project-Reasoning-SFT-LLM/README.md

 ## 8. Submission

-Upon completion of the assignment, you will need to submit the following:
+Upon completion of the assignment, you will need to submit as a team the following:

 *   A link to your GitHub repository containing all necessary files and your final README.md.
 *   Push your models to Huggingface: [https://huggingface.co/docs/hub/en/models-uploading](https://huggingface.co/docs/hub/en/models-uploading).